d3alek/sensible-opencv/README.md

 ## Motivation

 I call it 'sensible' because I expected all these features from the OpenCV Android SDK.
 This project puts you on a solid ground to develop your Android vision ideas.
 Hope to save you the long hours I spent on getting the integration working.

+## Update to newer OpenCV SDK

+Updating should be as simple as replacing the 3.1.0 specific files (the module and the native files) with the newer version.